 - Specsavers is committed to operating within the tax laws of all the countries in which it operates

 - Structures used across Specsavers business will have commercial and economic substance

-- Specsavers adheres to the Organisation for Economic Co-operation and Development (transfer pricing principles
+- Specsavers adheres to the Organisation for Economic Co-operation and Development transfer pricing guidelines

 Level of acceptable risk